Prometheus 6.2.2 was released on January 23, 2017.

 - Uninstall any previous version of the Prometheus application from your computer.

 - The Prometheus Setup Wizard typically requires a computer restart.
 The Setup Wizard cannot complete until this restart occurs and a system administrator logs back on to the computer.
-The installation will not complete correctly if you log back on with a user account that does not have administrator privileges.
+The installation will fail if you log back on with a user account that does not have administrator privileges.

 Instructions for IT Administrators